freearhey/phash-js/README.md

 ## Caveats

-Since one of the dependencies of the library is [KnicKnic/WASM-ImageMagick](https://github.com/KnicKnic/WASM-ImageMagick), its work requires a file `magick.wasm`, which size exceeds 4Mb.
+This tool requires the WASM version of ImageMagick to be downloaded to the client, which is more than 4Mb.

 ## Contribute